-The structure of the vertical field at the core surface is considerably more complicated than at the surface, because higher degree spherical harmonics are amplified more (by a factor $(a/c)^{(l+2)}$ where a is the radius of the Earth, c is the core radius, and l is the spherical harmonic degree) during the downward continuation procedure.
-This is one reason why it is preferable to downward continue regularized field models rather than those that have been simply truncated, and may contain noise contributions in the higher degree spherical harmonics.
-Downward continuing truncated field models also unfortunately introduces the possibility of unwanted Gibbs ringing effects due to the sharp cutoff in spectral space (see e.g., Whaler and Gubbins, 1981; Shure et al., 1982; Gubbins, 1983).
-The gufm1 model results presented and discussed here have been regularized so the power spectrum for the model has reached negligible values by the time the nominal cutoff at spherical harmonic degree l=14 is reached.
+The structure of the vertical field at the core surface is considerably more complicated than at the surface, because higher spherical harmonics are amplified more (by a factor $(a/c)^{(l+2)}$ where a is the radius of the Earth, c is the core radius, and l is the spherical harmonic degree) during the downward continuation procedure.
+This is one reason why it is preferable to downward continue regularized field models rather than those that have been simply truncated.
+Downward continuing truncated field models also unfortunately introduce the possibility of unwanted Gibbs ringing effects due to the sharp cutoff in spectral space (see, e.g., Gubbins, 1983; Shure et al., 1982; Whaler and Gubbins, 1981).
+The gufm1 model results presented and discussed here have been regularized so the power spectrum for the model has decayed substantially before the nominal cutoff at spherical harmonic degree l = 14 is reached.